-Your start-up can have one or two founders as active members of the program.
+Your project can have one or two founders as active members of the program.

-The best start-ups have members with different areas of focus and complementary skills.
+The most successful projects have members with different areas of focus and complementary skills.

 We're looking for ideas that you can explain to anyone.
 Your ability to articulate your vision and mission is key.